 5 Great Places To Visit On Your Mid-Wales Holiday

-The Fron Complex isn't just your luxury self-catering Mid-Wales base; it's the starting point for an array of adventures in the heart of Wales.
+The Fron Holidays isn't just your luxury self-catering Mid-Wales base; it's the starting point for an array of adventures in the heart of Wales.

 Whether you're looking to immerse yourself in the natural beauty, delve into historical wonders, or embark on outdoor activities, Mid-Wales has a wealth of experiences awaiting you.
 Here are some not-to-miss places to visit during your stay.